This easy red vegetable curry recipe is a go-to in our house for Meatless Mondays and for using up sad, neglected veggies.

 Making the Red Vegetable Curry

-Once he resigned himself to the idea of Meatless Monday, Phil swore that he doesn’t miss the meat—MMs are staying!
-Red Vegetable Curry is now a regular feature, by request!
+Once he resigned himself to the idea of Meatless Monday, Phil swore that he doesn’t miss the meat.
+Now, Red Vegetable Curry is a regular feature, by request!
 I hope it will be a hit with your family as well.

 - 1 tbsp. peanut oil